Grace-a-s/Cypher-2022/README.md

 # Cypher-2022
-Insult Chrome Extension
+Insult Chrome Extension \\
-Go to chrome://extensions/, turn on developer mode, and click "load unpacked", you can now use this extension, search JK Rowling and observe the results.
+Go to chrome://extensions/, turn on developer mode, and click "load unpacked" and select "extensions" folder, you can now use this extension, search JK Rowling and observe the results for a laugh.